Help us improve our content by rating this page.

 PhD student, Sandra Medic has investigated the role of PAX3 on cell proliferation, migration and differentiation in melanocyte cells relative to melanoma cells.
 Her research has been published in several high impact journals and has been presented at international, national and local conferences.

-Associate Professor Mel Ziman
+Professor Mel Ziman

 Ms Sandra Medic